Gaur: Reproduction

 Sexual maturity occurs in the gaur's second or third year.
 Breeding takes place year-round, but typically peaks between December and June.
 Females have one calf, rarely two, after a gestation period of about 275 days, a few days less than domestic cattle.
 Calves are typically weaned after seven to 12 months.
 The lifespan of a gaur in captivity is up to 30 years.

 Natural predators

-Due to their size and power, gaur have few natural predators besides humans.
+Due to its size and power, the gaur has few natural predators besides humans.
 Leopards, dhole packs and large mugger crocodiles occasionally attack unguarded calves or unhealthy animals.
 Only tigers and saltwater crocodiles have been reported to kill adult gaur.
 However, the habitat and distribution of the gaur and saltwater crocodile seldom overlap in recent times, due to the decreasing range of both species.
-A crocodile likely would need to be a mature adult male (more than 3.7 m and 300 kg) to make a successful attack on healthy adult gaurs.
+A crocodile likely would need to be a mature adult male of more than 3.7 m and 300 kg to make a successful attack on a healthy adult gaur.